 Policy administration charge is deducted as the administrative expenses incurred by the Insurance company for maintaining the policy.
 Costs for paperwork, premium intimation are included under this charge.
 Policy administration Charge is usually levied monthly.
 It can be either same throughout the policy year or it can increase at the pre-determined rate.

 Mortality charge is levied as a charge for the insurance protection upon death of the insured.
 It also covers certain other expenses.
 When a policy is brought by an insured, the insurance company assumes his life expectancy based on his age, gender and health conditions.
 In case the insured person doesn’t live to the assumed age, the mortality charge compensates the insurance company.

 A surrender charge is deducted for premature encashment of units, either partial or full.
 In unit linked gratuity plans, this charge is calculated as percentage of the fund or as percentage of the annualized premiums.
 There are guidelines set up by IRDA for maximum surrender/termination charge that can be levied by the insurance companies.
 IRDA has also stated that no other charge apart from the surrender charge can be levied by the insurance company in case the insured surrenders the policy.

-Mr. Shah had purchased a Unit linked group gratuity plan from a well-known Insurance company.
+Mr. Shah had purchased a Unit linked group gratuity plan from a well-known Insurance company in India.
 At the 10th anniversary of the policy Mr. Shah decided to encash his units.
 A surrender/termination charge was levied upon him by the insurance company.

 Mr. Shah’s investment in the policy’s stock bucket had reaped 15% returns in the 10th year.
 Since Mr. Shah decided to encash his units early, he got 12.5% returns after 2.5 % deduction of the surrender charge.